-- To stop VCS using the installvcs program, perform the following steps on any node in the cluster:
+- 1 To stop VCS using the installvcs program, perform the following steps on any node in the cluster:

 - Log in as root user.

 - Run the following command:

-- # /opt/VRTS/install/installvcs -stop
+/opt/VRTS/install/installvcs -stop

-- To stop VCS manually, run the following commands on each node in the cluster:

-- Log in as root user.

-- Take the VCS service groups offline and verify that the groups are offline.
+- 2 To stop VCS manually, run the following commands on each node in the cluster: - Log in as root user. - Take the VCS service groups offline and verify that the groups are offline.

+'''

-- # hagrp -offline service group -sys system
+hagrp -offline service_group -sys system

-- # hagrp -state service group

-- Stop the VCS engine.

-- # hastop -local
+'''